Owner update July 3, 2026 · benchmarks checked 2026-05-14

 CMYK + White + Gloss ink system with claimed 1440 DPI resolution.
 The gloss varnish channel adds a professional clear-coat finish and UV protection in the same pass — eliminating a separate post-processing step.

 Reality check: Real-world DPI performance depends heavily on substrate absorbency and ink droplet spread.
-Hands-on testing pending.
+Our owner testing will log the same artwork across repeatable blanks before treating this as a production claim.

 Material Versatility context for the eufyMake E1 UV printer